-Virtual reality has become a literal reality, and it’s one of the hottest new developments in today’s technology.
+Virtual reality has become a literal reality, one of the hottest new developments in today’s technology.
 You can find it being used in everything from VR games to instructional how-tos to VR apps to virtual reality story-telling behind one of the best-selling organic soap brands in the world.
 I mention the soap since Dr. Bronner’s was the first voice over and virtual reality video project I had the thrill of completing.
 And yes, it was certainly a thrill.

 The 6-minute virtual reality video provides information, entertainment, a brief company history – and the chance for viewers to enjoy a full 360-degree view in all directions throughout the entire video.